IBM/agile-service-manager-tools/README.md

 <!-- A notes section is useful for anything that isn't covered in the Usage or Scope.
 Like what we have below. -->
 ## Notes

-**NOTE: While this boilerplate project uses the Apache 2.0 license, when establishing a new repo using this template, please use the license that was approved for your project.**

-**NOTE: This repository has been configured with the [DCO bot](https://github.com/probot/dco).
-When you set up a new repository that uses the Apache license, you should use the DCO to manage contributions.
-The DCO bot will help enforce that.
-Please contact one of the IBM GH Org stewards.**

 <!-- Questions can be useful but optional, this gives you a place to say, "This is how to contact this project maintainers or create PRs -->
 If you have any questions or issues you can create a new [issue here][issues].